deathworlders/online/content/book/deathworlders/chapter-33-metadyskolia.md

 “Why would he have…?”
 Yulna asked.

-“Well... running that way *is* faster,” Ayma conceded.
+“Well...running that way *is* faster,” Ayma conceded.
 “And easier.
 But they are so used to not doing it.”

 “So the humans don’t care about being civilized, they only care about performance?”